Getting Started On Twitch: Building A Community and Growing Your Following

-Think of it as your own TV show, you are James Corden, Jimmy Kimmel or Gordon Ramsey, what do you bring to your viewers that they can’t get anywhere else?
+Think of it a Twitch channel as your own TV show, you are James Corden, Jimmy Kimmel or Gordon Ramsey, what do you bring to your viewers that they can’t get anywhere else?
 Get used to talking to yourself.
 A lot.

 It is not a failure if you only have two people and your mother and brother watching you, it’s a slow grind.
 But ultimately if you put in the effort, learn from your mistakes, improve the quality of your stream, broadcasting skills and gameplay, be patient, then your success will come.

-A fantastic guide to casting (commentating on esports) by esport god, Paul Chaloner, will give you a lot of advice to take into streaming:
+A fantastic guide to casting (commentating on esports) by former esport commentator, Paul Chaloner, will give you a lot of advice to take into streaming:

 We all know that life gets in the way of hobbies and passion projects, but keeping yourself organise and planning ahead will solve any future issues with time management and allow you to stream as much as possible.

 You want to stream for at least longer than 2 hours.
 The Twitch audience isn’t casual like YouTube.
 Also, the longer you stream the more chances people will find you.